On triple intersections of three families of unit circles: Unit circles spanned by points on three unit circles

 We note that the preceding argument also holds when the tracing of $\gamma'$ encounters a singular point $(v_x,v_y)$ of $\gamma'$ (before reaching $(v_\xi,v_\eta)$).
 Even if two branches of $\gamma'$ meet tangentially at $(v_x,v_y)$, the graph of $\Phi_{a,b}$ remains well defined, and follows a unique branch of $\gamma'$, on either side of $(v_x,v_y)$.

-\paragraph{Transition points.} We next argue that at a transition point we must have one of the degeneracies ruled out in Lemma~\ref{derivs}, for one of the four $\varphi$-functions.
+\paragraph{Transition points.} Recall that a point $(v_\xi,v_\eta)$ is a transition point of the curve $\gamma_{a,b}$ if it connects a real arc and a non-real arc of $\gamma_{a,b}$.
+We argue that at a transition point we must have one of the degeneracies ruled out in Lemma~\ref{derivs}, for one of the four $\varphi$-functions.
 Specifically, let $(v_\xi,v_\eta)$ be a point on $\gamma'$ which is a transition point along a containing curve $\gamma_{a,b}$.
 Each of the four functions $\varphi_{a,C_2}$, $\varphi_{c_3,C_a}$, $\varphi_{b,C_3}$, $\varphi_{c_2,C_b}$, whose composition yields $\Phi_{a,b}$, involves a square root (with a fixed sign).
-As long as none of these roots vanish, the functions continue to be defined (as real functions) and produce real values, so the two unit circles that are spanned by the corresponding triples $(a,\xi,z)$, $(b,\eta,z)$, for a suitable point $z\in C_3$, are such that $z$ is real and the circles are real too, and this continues to hold in a suitable neighborhood of $(\xi,\eta)$.
+As long as none of these roots vanishes, the functions continue to be defined (as real functions) and produce real values, so the two unit circles that are spanned by the corresponding triples $(a,\xi,z)$, $(b,\eta,z)$, for a suitable point $z\in C_3$, are such that $z$ is real and the circles are real too, and this continues to hold in a suitable neighborhood of $(\xi,\eta)$.
 Since this does not occur at a transition point, one of the square roots has to vanish at $(\xi,\eta)$, and when this occurs one of the degenerate conditions in the lemma occurs for the corresponding function (where the denominator of one of the fractions in (\ref{deriv}) vanishes).
 This establishes the promised claim.

 \paragraph{Recap.} The preceding analysis leads to the following overall treatment of $\gamma'$.
 We partition $\gamma'$ into maximal connected subarcs, each delimited by points with horizontal or vertical tangency (and does not contain any such point in its relative interior).
 Since $\gamma'$ has constant degree, there are only $O(1)$ subarcs of this kind.
 For each of the containing curves $\gamma_{a,b}$, each such subarc $\gamma''$ is fully contained either in a real arc of $\gamma_{a,b}$ or in a non-real arc of $\gamma_{a,b}$, and at least one subarc $\gamma''$ is contained in a real arc of $\gamma_{a,b}$.